 Overheard at Ground Level: Fresh Brewed Mentoring

-During the 2020-21 academic year, Vanderbilt’s Edge for Scholars hosted weekly Zoom office hours, called Ground Level, with senior mentors and leadership.
-Discussions ranged from advice for grantwriting and publishing, study design, tenure/promotion, managing a lab, and more.
-We’ve collected some pearls from these discussions.
+Vanderbilt’s Edge for Scholars hosts weekly Zoom office hours, called Ground Level, with senior mentors and leadership.
+Discussions range from advice for grant writing and publishing, study design, tenure/promotion, managing a lab, and more.
+We collected pearls from these discussions.

 - When collaborating with someone at another institution (or even your own, if in another lab), use the collaboration as both a training opportunity for mentees and a way to get Rigor, Reproducibility, and Transparency points in your next grant.
 Send folks from your lab to the other (or vice versa) to learn how to do a technique or experiment.
 Have the visitor repeat one of the experiments your collaboration has been responsible for, displaying that yes, the methods you wrote can be followed and results can be reproduced.
 Write this into your grant.

 - In grant applications, use only one figure per page.

 - In an aim, don’t just test, but measure.
 Your first sentence is that you will determine or measure how A influences B; you’ll quantify or assess.
 In the second sentence, state that you will test the working hypothesis that [insert specifics here].
 This way, even if you’re wrong, you still have data from this aim.

 - Always try to pull language from NIH websites to prop up your impact (how does what you’re doing work toward their goals?).

 - Keep a best practices list with your team so you don’t reinvent the wheel.
 For a new problem or project, you can enter your “pantry of possibilities” and gather ingredients to cook the recipe for the solution.